-The Arkansas Youth Advisory Board (YAB) is made up of a group of foster youth between the ages of 16-21 who are or have been in Arkansas's foster care system.
-These current and former foster youth are here to help represent your wants, goals, and needs and to advocate for you.
+The Arkansas Youth Advisory Board (YAB) is made up of a group of foster youth between the ages of 14-21 who are or have been in Arkansas's foster care system.
+These current and former youth are here to help represent your wants, goals, and needs and to advocate for you.
 YAB's goal is to make foster care in Arkansas better.

-A YAB member will be available to talk to you upon your request-just ask your Transitional Services Coordinator who your YAB representative is.
+A YAB member will be available to talk to you upon your request-just ask your TYS Coordinator who your YAB representative is.
 Anything you say to a YAB member is strictly confidential unless you say you may harm yourself or someone else.
-If the YAB member feels that your ideas need to be shared to help improve the foster care system, he or she may ask your permission to share those ideas with your Transitional Services Coordinator or other DCFS staff.
+If the YAB member feels that your ideas need to be shared to help improve the foster care system, he or she may ask your permission to share those ideas with your TYS Coordinator or other DCFS staff.

 Usually the YAB puts on a Youth Leadership Conference each year.
-Be sure to ask your FSW caseworker, Transitional Services Coordinator, or YAB representative about it if you are interested in attending.
+Be sure to ask your caseworker, TYS Coordinator, or YAB representative about it if you are interested in attending.

-If you would like to know more about the Youth Advisory Board, or you would like to know more about how you can get involved with the YAB, ask your FSW caseworker or your Transitional Services Coordinator.
+If you would like to know more about the Youth Advisory Board, or you would like to know more about how you can get involved with the YAB, ask your caseworker or your TYS Coordinator.